 Whenever Siam Road comes up on the search engine, chances are you would probably find something about the legendary char koay teaw around the area.
 And in case you want to know about it… Yes, I’d totally recommend it, and the hotels I’m going to write about are just walking distance from this must-try culinary in Penang.

-To be fair, Penang is one of the places in Malaysia that is most known for its signature dishes.
-From Asam Laksa Penang (not trying to be controversial, but I like Laksa Sarawak better!
+To be fair, Penang is one of the places in Malaysia most known for its signature dishes.
+From some top-notch places to have breakfast in Penang, Asam Laksa Penang (not trying to be controversial, but I like Laksa Sarawak better!
 LOL), chendol, to even ais kacang… Penang is foodie heaven for sure!

 One of the must-try dishes when you’re in Penang is on Siam Road.
 And even if you don’t believe the hype, there are still some alternatives to try around the road, so you don’t even have to go too far just to grab something to eat if you stay in the area.